AngelKiba/github-pages-with-jekyll/index.md

 ![](/images/myImage.jpg)

-### My Greatest Achievements
+### Brag Sheet
-* Accepted into Rutgers School of Arts and Sciences
+* Accepted into Rutgers School of Arts and Sciences 🎓
-* Awarded the Girl Scouts Service to Community award
+* Awarded the Girl Scouts Service to Community award 👧
-* Earned Gold and Silver Honor Roll every marking period
+* Earned Gold and Silver Honor Roll every marking period 🥇